blanchardjeremy/jinja-bootstrap/README.md

 ## Features

-  * `base.html` template to use as a base for your bootstrap projects
+  * A `base.html` template to use as a base for your bootstrap projects
   * Lots of blocks to make overriding easy
   * Form field rendering macros
   * Alert/message rendering macros